 Commitment to cross-pollination: share knowledge, inspire, and be inspired by external disciplines.

 Accepted members can license workspace either in assigned studios or unassigned common areas.

-- Individual members may pay $200/month fee on a monthly term for floating workspace.
+- Individual members may pay $25/day for floating desk workspace.

 If you would like to apply to join us, please contact us for more information.